peteroupc/peteroupc.github.io/bernsupp.md

 - the degree-2 upper polynomial in Bernstein form (**fabove**(5, _k_)) are [0.6542..., 0.9042..., 0.6542...], and
 - the degree-4 upper polynomial in Bernstein form (**fabove**(6, _k_)) are [0.5771..., 0.7538..., 0.8271..., 0.7538..., 0.5771...].

 The degree-2 polynomial lies above the degree-4 polynomial everywhere in the closed unit interval.
-However, to ensure consistency, the degree-2 polynomial, once elevated to degree 4 and rewritten in Bernstein form, must have coefficients that are greater than or equal to those of the degree-4 polynomial.
+However, to ensure consistency, the degree-2 polynomial, once rewritten as a polynomial in Bernstein form of degree 4, must have coefficients that are greater than or equal to those of the degree-4 polynomial.

-- Once elevated to degree 4, the degree-2 polynomial's coefficients are [0.6542..., 0.7792..., 0.8208..., 0.7792..., 0.6542...].
+- Once rewritten as a degree-4 polynomial, the degree-2 polynomial's coefficients are [0.6542..., 0.7792..., 0.8208..., 0.7792..., 0.6542...].

-As can be seen, the elevated polynomial's coefficient 0.8208... is less than the corresponding coefficient 0.8271... for the degree-4 polynomial.
+As can be seen, the rewritten polynomial's coefficient 0.8208... is less than the corresponding coefficient 0.8271... for the degree-4 polynomial.

 **Note on "clamping".** In addition, for a polynomial-building scheme, "clamping" the values of **fbelow** and **fabove** to fit the closed unit interval won't necessarily preserve the consistency requirement, even if the original scheme met that requirement.
 Here is an example that applies to any scheme.